How To Find a Job in Belize As An Expat

 But then my former employer, Lehman Brothers, who had partially paid me in stock, went bankrupt.

 Luck?
 Yes…certainly that.
-I had never managed a bar before but from this…and from observations over the last 9 years, here are some tips that I would give anyone looking to move down to Belize THAT MUST WORK.
+I had never managed a bar before but from this…and from observations over the last 15 years, I’ve compiled these tips that I would give anyone looking to move down to Belize THAT MUST WORK.
 And to work and be paid in Belize, in ANY capacity, as an immigrant you MUST have a work permit.

 - Open or buy a business.
 (You can check this site for an idea of what’s out there.)
-It is much MUCH easier to get a work permit if you are going to invest in Belize and hire employees from Belize.
+It is much MUCH easier to get a work permit if you are going to invest in Belize and hire Belizean employees.
 But because you love Belize and had an amazing time, don’t be tricked into thinking making money is EASY here.
 (For more on that, you can read my 15 Things No One Told You About Living in Belize.)
 Summary: DUE DILIGENCE.

-Opportunities that may come up: Bar or restaurant manager, hotel manager, property management, real estate (though remember that it often is commission based)…
+Opportunities that may come up: Bar or restaurant manager, hotel manager, property management, working with an NGO or volunteer operation, real estate…

 PLEASE let me know if you have any questions or if you had a different experience.
 Obviously, as with most of this blog, these are my opinions.
-Mine all mine 🙂
+Feel free to share yours.